As a landlord, you’re likely contemplating whether furnishing your rental space leads to attracting more renters.

 Potential Tenants

 See what the common demographics in your area are.
-This will be the tenant base you’re likely to be interacting with and should be taken into account prior to furnishing the rental unit.
+This will be the tenant base you’re likely to be interacting with and should be taken into account before furnishing the rental unit.

 Market Conditions

-Furnished properties can generate a higher income but you should first see if your target market is able to pay a higher rental rate.
+Furnished rental properties can generate a higher income but you should first see if your target market can pay a higher rental rate.
 Assess current economic trends and base rent on that.

 Bottom Line